Desert Promise.

 2. Uncertainty or indecisiveness as to which course to follow.

-I remember the first time I heard this word used to describe me.
+I remember the first time I heard this word used to describe me a few years ago.

 "If you can't decide...then keep stewing on it.
 You eventually reach a point that you jump out of the pot," he said in a 'c'est la vie' manner.
 "Until then, continue to embrace the suffering."